MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 [Gallatin](/officeupdates/teams-app-versioning) cloud service managed by 21Vianet is specific to China and you can purchase the suitable [Microsoft 365 plan for Gallatin](https://www.microsoft.com/zh-cn/microsoft-365/compare-china-global-versions-microsoft-365) to utilize the services offered within China.

-The document provides a comprehensive overview of Teams' compatibility within different government cloud services, detailing the various capabilities of Teams for each government tenant.
-It also outlines how government entities can effectively deploy and use Teams within their organizations.

 ## Teams for Government clouds

  Teams is compatible with all Microsoft 365 Government environment, but the capabilities and features vary by tenant.
-Some features available in commercial tenants may not be accessible in government ones due to security and compliance restrictions, while others features take time to roll out.
+Some features available in commercial tenants may not be accessible in government tenant due to security and compliance restrictions, while others features take time to roll out.
 Understanding supported Teams apps and capabilities is crucial for effective utilization within government tenants.

 The following table details the Teams apps and capabilities for GCC, GCC High, DOD, and Gallatin: